5 Star Residential and Commercial Roofing

 Sealed Roof Decking

-Applying a peel-and-stick ice and water shield membrane over the entire roof deck, or at minimum along eaves, rakes, and valleys, creates a secondary waterproof barrier even if shingles are blown off.
+A peel-and-stick ice and water shield membrane across the entire roof deck, or at minimum along eaves, rakes, and valleys, creates a secondary waterproof barrier even if shingles are blown off in a Panhandle storm.
+This detail is standard on every full reroof we quote and is what keeps an attic dry on a roof that has lost a few tabs.

 Regular Maintenance